 State Income Tax

-A member of an LLC in Colorado has to pay himself through the earnings.
+A member of an LLC in Colorado has to pay himself out of the earnings.
 These earnings get reflected in your personal Tax return & are calculated at the time of paying the Income Tax.
 The Standard Colorado State Income Tax rate of 4.5% is applicable to your earnings.
 You get the opportunity to claim all the standard allowances & deductions upon filing the tax return.

 State Sales & Use Tax